akashjnvlko/unified-computing-interface/README.md

 ## Overview

-The simulation script is designed to perform parallel simulations using the multiprocessing module in Python.
+The simulation script is designed to perform simulation using the multiprocessing module in Python.
 It loads a task file, specifies the folder to save the simulation data, and utilizes multiprocessing to process the assigned tasks concurrently.

 ## Configuration